Zack123610/leetcode-practice/README.md

 Relevant Leetcode Questions:
 - Leetcode 148: Sort List

+### Binary Tree
+1. **Recursive DFS Solution (`maxDepth`)**:
+- This is the most straightforward and elegant solution
+- Time Complexity: O(n) where n is the number of nodes
+- Space Complexity: O(h) where h is the height of the tree (due to recursion stack)
+- The solution recursively finds the maximum depth between the left and right subtrees and adds 1 for the current node

+2. **Iterative BFS Solution (`maxDepthBFS`)**:
+- Uses a queue to perform level-order traversal
+- Time Complexity: O(n)
+- Space Complexity: O(n) in the worst case (when the tree is completely unbalanced)
+- Counts the number of levels in the tree

+3. **Iterative DFS Solution (`maxDepthDFS`)**:
+- Uses a stack to perform depth-first traversal
+- Time Complexity: O(n)
+- Space Complexity: O(h) where h is the height of the tree
+- Keeps track of the maximum depth encountered during traversal

 ### 1-Dimension Dynamic Programming
 1. The problem asks for the number of distinct ways to climb n stairs when you can take either 1 or 2 steps at a time.